 By PC Muñoz

-I’ve been a fan of gospel legend Andraé Crouch since I was a kid listening to his songs on the Sunday morning gospel program on KSOL, a Bay Area soul station.
+I’d been a fan of gospel legend Andraé Crouch (who passed in 2015) for years before I met him.
+As a kid I heard his contemporary-sounding songs on the Sunday morning gospel program on KSOL, a Bay Area soul station.
 Later, as a gospel drummer in the 90s, I played his songs with a choir.

 In January ‘03 or ‘04 I was at the NAMM show (a music industry trade show) with my friends from Little Kids Rock.
 I had already met Stevie Wonder, Bootsy, and Maurice White on that trip.
 I wasn’t expecting to encounter another legend, let alone have a mind-boggling exchange with him.

 I saw Mr. Crouch near the Yamaha piano exhibit and introduced myself; we chatted a bit.
 He was friendly, with a piercing intelligence and intensity.
 He listened closely when I was speaking and suddenly turned to me and said “Your voice.
 You either use it professionally or you should.
 You’re a...poet?
 A rapper?”